August 24, 2020

 If you are selected for a reassessment, a CRA auditor will scrutinize your amounts reported, and you may asked to provide supporting documentation.

 Worried About The CRA Reassessing you?
-Talk to a Ex-CRA tax dispute expert for free.
+Talk to a Ex-CRA tax dispute professional for free.
 We can help by:

 - 2| Communicating with the CRA on your behalf and navigate the entire CRA dispute process; and